 There is at least two weeks notice required.

-A copy of the State Birth Certificate must be produced when a Baptism is booked.
+A copy of the State Birth Certificate and Proof of Parents ID must be produced when a Baptism is booked.

 Baptism bookings cannot be taken over the phone.